-Regardless of your configuration you will need a certain amount of diving weight.
-Luckily there are now many options to ensure that not only are you weighted correctly but that the weight can be distributed effectively to improve your trim.
+Regardless of whether you're scuba diving, freediving or spearfishing, your configuration you will need a certain amount of diving weight.
+Lead dive weights are used to act against the buoyancy of other diving equipment, such as diving suits and diving cylinders.
+Luckily there are now many options to ensure that not only are you weighted correctly, but that the weight can be distributed effectively to improve your trim.

 Lead weights are an important piece of equipment for all divers as they help you get below the water and obtain the neutral buoyancy required for Scuba Diving, Freediving, and Spearfishing.